RGV school district investigates credible threat - NewsBreak

 RGV school district investigates credible threat

-According to the district, in light of the shooting in Uvalde and in an abundance of caution, Donna ISD will be canceling classes district-wide.CEO pay up 17% compared with 4.4% for workers
+According to the district, in light of the shooting in Uvalde and in an abundance of caution, Donna ISD will be canceling classes district-wide.RGV storms destroy Harlingen man’s home carport

 Officials are asking staff to work from home and say the security and safety of their students and staff come first.